programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 {% include toc.html %}

+## Lesson aims

+This lesson seeks to build on the concepts introduced in part 1 of this series.
+This lesson aims to go deeper into the topic, in particular:

+- Outlining the importance of understanding the data being used to train a model and some possible ways to assess this.
+- Developing an understanding of how different metrics tell you different stories about how well your model is performing.
+- Introduce data augmentation as one tool for reducing the amount of training data you need for training a machine learning model.
+- Exploring how we can identify where a model is performing poorly.

+A particular focus of the lesson will be on how the fuzziness of concepts can translate -- or fail to translate -- into machine learning models.
+Using machine learning for research tasks will involve mapping messy and complex categories and concepts into a set of labels that can be used to train machine learning models.
+This process can cause challenge, some of which we'll touch on during this lesson.

 # A Full Deep Learning Pipeline

 This is the second part of a series of lessons.
 We assume you have already done part one of the lesson which also includes setup instructions.